 |Photo credit: Flickr / Joanna|

-Although some find its mala duck blood smelly tofu a tad too spicy for their tastebuds, most Singaporeans find the challenge simply irresistible.
-Singaporeans love our spicy food, don't we?
-If you can't get enough of food in Taiwan, you'll be delighted to find that this eatery serves other localised dishes too.
+Although some find its mala duck blood smelly tofu a tad too spicy for their tastebuds, If you can’t get enough of food in Taiwan, you’ll be delighted to find that this eatery serves other localized dishes too.

 Location: No. 9, Lane 49, Shida Road

 6. Salted Water Chicken

 The place to grab some pieces of salted water chicken is none other than Shida Night Market.
 Don’t worry — even though the boss is the only one handling both payment and cooking, he ensures that the hygiene standards of this vendor is kept high by doing both separately.